blue-button/implementation-guide/healthrecords.md

 title: Blue Button Implementation Guide
 ---

-# Content Format for Blue Button+ Health Records
+# Format for Blue Button+ Health Content

 An electronic health record keeps a digital record of clinical information about a particular individual.
 With the amount of variability among Health IT systems, it is important to have a consistent set of health information for each patient.